rlite/rlite/README.md

 additionally offering the QoS awareness built into RINA.
 The application API can be found in the include/rina/api.h header file.

+While the *rlite* software can be used to build RINA-only, IP-free networks, it also provides tools to interoperate RINA networks with existing IP networks in many different ways.
+The **shim-udp4** (section 6.2) enables RINA over IP;
+**iporinad** (section 7.2) allows IP over RINA with an MPLS-like architecture;
+finally, **rina-gw** (section 7.1) allows to deploy RINA next to IP.

 ## 2. Software requirements